dalmo1991/superflexPy/doc/components.rst

 All SuperflexPy components, namely elements, units, nodes, network, are designed to operate alone or within other components.
 For this reason, all components have methods that enable the execution of basic functionality (e.g. parameter handling) at all levels.
+For example, consider a unit that contains multiple elements.
+The unit will then provide the functionality for setting the parameter values for its elements.

+Note that, programmatically, SuperflexPy component types are classes, and the actual model components are then class instances (objects).

-We will first describe each component in specific detail and, then, highlight some :ref:`generalities` that apply to all the components.
+We will first describe each component type in specific detail, and then highlight some :ref:`generalities` that apply to all components.

 Elements
 --------

-Elements represent the basic level of the SuperflexPy's architecture.
+Elements represent the basic level of the SuperflexPy.
 Conceptually, SuperflexPy uses the following elements: reservoirs, lag functions, and connections.
 Elements can be used to represent a complete model structure, or combined together to form one or more :ref:`unit`.

-Depending on their type, the conceptual elements can have parameters or states, can handle multiple fluxes as input or as output, can be designed to operate with one or more elements upstream or downstream, can be controlled by differential equations, or by a convolution operations.
+Depending on their type, conceptual elements can have parameters and/or states, can handle multiple fluxes as inputs and/or as outputs, can be designed to operate with one or more elements upstream or downstream, can be controlled by differential equations or by a convolution operations, etc.

-Programmatically, the conceptual elements can be implemented extending the following classes:
+Programmatically, the conceptual elements can be implemented by extending the following classes:

-- :code:`BaseElement`: for elements without states and parameters;
+- :code:`BaseElement`: for elements without states and parameters (e.g.,
+  junctions);

 - :code:`StateElement`: for elements with states but without parameters;

-- :code:`ParameterizedElement`: for elements with parameters but without states;
+- :code:`ParameterizedElement`: for elements with parameters but without states (e.g., junctions);

-- :code:`StateParameterizedElement`: for elements with states and parameters.
+- :code:`StateParameterizedElement`: for elements with states and parameters (e.g., reservoirs and lag functions).

+For example, the conceptual element "junction", which sums the fluxes coming from multiple elements upstream without needing states or parameters, can be built by extending the class :code:`BaseElement` to implement the method that sums the fluxes.

-To facilitate the building of the conceptual elements, SuperflexPy provides some specific classes that implement already most of the code needed to solve reservoirs, lag functions, and connections.
-The next sections focus on these elements.
+To facilitate usage, SuperflexPy provides a set of "pre-packaged" classes that already implement already most of the functionality needed to specify reservoirs, lag functions, and connections.
+The next sections focus on these classes.

 .. _reservoirs:

 Reservoirs
 **********

-A reservoir is a storage element described by the differential equation
+A reservoir is a storage element described by the differential equation (or, more generally, a system of differential equations)

 .. math::
    \frac{\textrm{d}\mathbf{S}}{\textrm{d}t}=\mathbf{I}(\mathbf{\theta}, t)-\mathbf{O}(\mathbf{S}, \mathbf{\theta}, t)

-where :math:`\mathbf{S}` is the internal states of the reservoir, :math:`\mathbf{I}` represents the sum of all input fluxes (usually independent from the states), :math:`\mathbf{O}` represents the sum of all output fluxes, and :math:`\mathbf{\theta}` represents the parameters that control the behavior of the reservoir.
+where :math:`\mathbf{S}` represents the internal states of the reservoir, :math:`\mathbf{I}` represents the sum of all input fluxes (usually independent from the states), :math:`\mathbf{O}` represents the sum of all output fluxes, and :math:`\mathbf{\theta}` represents the parameters that control the behavior of the reservoir.
+In most conceptual models, reservoir elements have a single state variable (representing water storage) however multiple state variables can be accommodated when necessary (e.g., to represent transport).

-SuperflexPy provides the class :code:`ODEsElement` that contains all the logic needed to solve an element controlled by a differential equation.
+SuperflexPy provides the class :code:`ODEsElement` that contains all the logic needed to represent an element controlled by a differential equation.
 The user needs only to specify the equations defining input and output fluxes.

-The differential equation is solved numerically; the choice of approximation (e.g. the implicit Euler scheme) is made by the user when initializing the reservoir.
+The differential equation is solved numerically; the choice of approximation (e.g. the implicit Euler scheme) is made by the user when initializing the reservoir element.

-SuperflexPy provides several "numerical approximators", including implicit or explicit Euler.
-The user can either employ the numerical routines provided by the framework, or implement the interface necessary to use an external solver (e.g. from scipy), which may be needed when the numerical problem becomes more complex (e.g. coupled differential equations).
+SuperflexPy provides several "numerical approximators" to solve decoupled ODEs, including the implicit and the explicit Euler schemes.
+The user can either employ the numerical routines provided by the framework, or implement the interface necessary to use an external solver (e.g. from :code:`scipy`), which may be needed when the numerical problem becomes more complex (e.g. coupled differential equations).
 For more information about the numerical solver refer to the page :ref:`numerical_solver`.

 Lag functions
 *************

-A lag function is an element that applies a delay to the incoming faxes;
-mathematically, the lag function applies a convolution to the incoming fluxes.
-Here, this result is usually achieved distributing the fluxes at each time step into the following time steps, according to a weight array.
+A lag function is an element that applies a delay to the incoming fluxes.
+In mathematical terms, the lag function applies a convolution to the incoming fluxes.
+Here, the convolution is implemented by distributing the fluxes at a given time step into the subsequent time steps, according to a weight array.
+The same procedure is then repeated over multiple time steps.

-SuperflexPy provides the class :code:`LagElement` that implements all the methods needed to represent a lag function, leaving to user only to define the weight array.
+SuperflexPy provides the class :code:`LagElement` that implements all the methods needed to represent a lag function.
+The user only needs to define the weight array.

 .. _connections: